stackrox/stackrox/.github/api_best_practices.md

 `GetDeploymentBaselineNetworkPolicy` or merely `GetBaselineNetworkPolicy` if the concept of baselines applies to deployments only.

-The following example demonstrates design if that concept of baselines may apply to resource types other than deployments.
+The following example demonstrates design if that concept of baselines could apply to multiple resource types.

 ```
 GetBaselineNetworkPolicy